traefik/traefik/docs/configuration/entrypoints.md

 ## ProxyProtocol

 To enable [ProxyProtocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) support.
-Only IPs in `trustedIPs` will lead to remote client address replacement: you should declare your load-balancer IP or CIDR range here (in testing environment, you can trust everyone using `0.0.0.0/0`).
+Only IPs in `trustedIPs` will lead to remote client address replacement: you should declare your load-balancer IP or CIDR range here (in testing environment, you can trust everyone using `insecure = true`).

 !!! danger
     When queuing Træfik behind another load-balancer, be sure to carefully configure Proxy Protocol on both sides.